chris-milsted/sa-demo-ondat/Demo-Building.md

 ### Using `eksctl`

 * The first thing I want to try out is the `eksctl` command to spin up a cluster.
-By default this will make some assumptions about region, images to use and other parameters.
-I want to override these and use a specified region and also use the bottlerocket or Amazon Linux 2 images as these already container the right modules loaded in the linux kernel to provide Linux IO.
+By default, this will make some assumptions about region, images to use and other parameters.
+I want to override these and use a specified region and also use the bottlerocket or Amazon Linux 2 images as these already container the right modules loaded in the Linux kernel to provide Linux IO.

-* Rather than come up with a massive set of command line arguments, you can also declaratively define your cluster in a yaml ClusterConfig for the the `eksctl` command.
+* Rather than come up with a massive set of command line arguments, you can also declaratively define your cluster in a YAML ClusterConfig for the `eksctl` command.
 The one I defined is here:
   * [eks-demo-chris.yaml](./eks-demo-chris.yaml)

 * Make a copy of `eks-demo-chris.yaml` and make changes to the key value pairs in the configuration file to what you prefer;
-  * ie, [`metadata.name`, `metadata.region`, `nodeGroups.amiFamily`, `nodeGroups.ssh.allow`, `nodeGroups.ssh.allow.publicKeyName`] etc;
+  * i.e.,
+    * [`metadata.name`]
+    * [`metadata.region`]
+    * [`nodeGroups.amiFamily`]
+    * [`nodeGroups.ssh.allow`]
+    * [`nodeGroups.ssh.allow.publicKeyName`]

 ```bash
 $ cp eks-demo-chris.yaml eks-demo-username.yaml